mikeleo03/SpringBoot-Angular-Software-Documentation/Week 02/Lecture 03/Assignment 05/README.md

 3. **Use Java Streams for Transformation**: Utilize Java Streams API to transform the `List` into a `Map`.
 4. **Collect into Map**: Use the `Collectors.toMap()` method to collect elements of the `List` into a `Map` using the specified key and value mappings.

-Detail implementation is written on [this code](/Week%2002%20-%20Jun%2017-21/Lecture%2003/Assignment%205/ListToMap.java), and the output of the program shows like this.
+Detail implementation is written on [this code](/Week%2002/Lecture%2003/Assignment%2005/ListToMap.java), and the output of the program shows like this (updated based on comment).

 ![Screenshot](img/Task5.png)